maldorne/awesome-muds/readme.md

 - [Titans of Text](https://www.titansoftext.com/), podcast, 33 episodes during 2019-2020.
 - [50 Years of Text Games](https://if50.substack.com/), the original content of the book about text games, first published as a newsletter in Substack, free to read.
+- [Terra Nova](https://terranova.blogs.com/terra_nova/), defunct collaborative blog for academics and professionals in game studies, focused primarily on the study of virtual worlds (2003-2014).